 Filtering data in Excel is a common concept for getting access to desired data easily.
 While working on a large sheet for any type of purpose, some duplicate data may appear.
 So, it becomes tedious to work with this repetitive data, and to solve this problem filtering duplicate data is essential.

 In this article, I have tried to cover the possible easiest ways to filter duplicates in Excel.

-2. After selecting the Remove Duplicates ribbon the following pop-up will appear, here you can select Select All options or you can filter according to your preference.
+- After selecting the Remove Duplicates option, the following pop-up will appear, here you can click on the Select All button or you can filter according to your preference.

-- Then the following pop-up will appear where you have to select Copy to another location and then select the data table as list range.
+- Then, the following pop-up will appear where you have to select Copy to another location and then select the data table as a list range.

 - After selecting the data table, click on the pivot table option under the Insert tab as shown below.

 - Then the following PivotTable from table or range window will appear where you have to select the following options as shown below.

 - As we are replacing previous data with new pivot table data, a Microsoft Excel dialogue box would appear.